Abstract-Foundation/examples/session-keys/README.md

 # Abstract Global Wallet Session Keys

-This example showcases how to use [session keys](https://docs.abs.xyz/abstract-global-wallet/agw-client/session-keys/overview) with the Abstract Global Wallet  - temporary keys that are approved to execute a pre-defined set of actions without the need for the owner to sign each transaction.
+This example demonstrates how to use [session keys](https://docs.abs.xyz/abstract-global-wallet/agw-client/session-keys/overview) with the Abstract Global Wallet  - temporary keys that are approved to execute a pre-defined set of actions without the need for the owner to sign each transaction.

 ## Local Development